OpenSourceEconomics/respy/docs/software/model-specification.rst

 In alignment to Keane and Wolpin (1994), the error terms of the model are set to follow a multivariate normal distribution, allowing for cross-correlation are admissible, and excluding serial correlation.
-In the initialization file, the shock parameters have to be specified as standard deviations (single-digit subscripts) and covariances (double-digit subscript).
+In the parameter specification, the shock parameters have to be specified as the lower triangular Cholesky factor of the covariance matrix.
 In the implementation, the requested number of realizations is drawn from the standard normal distribution.
-The draws are then multiplied by the shock parameters set in the initialization file in order to generate the desired variance-covariance structure.
+The draws are then multiplied by the shock parameters implied by the Cholesky factor in order to generate the desired variance-covariance structure.

 In this example specification the model implementation implies three types of heterogeneous agents.
 The current version of the code works both with more than three